achanda/achanda.dev/content/posts/measuring-energy-usage-c.md

 end_measurement();
 ```

-Here the two function calls need to be in the same translation unit, so I cannot seperate them and then use the perf tool to measure energy consumption.
+Here the two function calls need to be in the same translation unit, so I cannot separate them and then use the perf tool to measure energy consumption.

 I started with looking at the source code for [perf-stat](https://github.com/torvalds/linux/blob/dccb07f2914cdab2ac3a5b6c98406f765acab803/tools/perf/builtin-stat.c) but I was lost!
 This command takes in a whole bunch of options, the code was hard to follow.
 I googled `How perf works` and found Julia Evans' [blog post](https://jvns.ca/blog/2016/03/12/how-does-perf-work-and-some-questions/) titled exactly that.
 That post pointed me to the system call [perf_event_open](https://man7.org/linux/man-pages/man2/perf_event_open.2.html).
 The man page has an example code at the end which gets total number of instructions executed for a printf call, while that is useful I still do not know what particular parameters I need to use to get energy info.
 At this point I decided to `strace` the `perf stat` command to see how it was using `perf_event_open`.